hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/2-users-table-permissions.md

 The user who is logged in should be able to modify only their own record.
 So let’s set that permission now.

-In the Row update permission, under custom check, choose the following condition.
+Now click on edit icon for "update" permissions.
+In the pre-update custom check, choose `With custom check` with following condition.

 ```json
 {"id":{"_eq":"X-Hasura-User-Id"}}